Overview of 2024 Data

 Conclusion

-For every $100 awarded by U.S. foundations in 2023, only 20 cents specifically supported LGBTQ communities and causes in the United States.
-This was a 5 cent decrease from the 25 cents for every $100 awarded by U.S. foundations in 2022.
+For every $100 awarded by U.S. foundations in 2024, only 16 cents specifically supported LGBTQ communities and issues in the United States.
+This was a decrease from 20 cents for every $100 awarded in 2023.

 Recommendations